GraphOracle: Efficient Fully-Inductive Knowledge Graph Reasoning via Relation-Dependency Graphs: Preliminary

-where $\sigma$ is a sigmoid function. \textsc{GraphOracle} retains this framework and introduces a Relation-Dependency Graph (RDG) pre-training objective that endows $\phi$ and $\bm{w}^{L}$ with universal semantics, enabling zero-shot generalization to \emph{both} unseen entities and unseen relation vocabularies.
+where $\sigma$ is a sigmoid function. \textsc{GraphOracle} retains this framework and introduces a Relation-Dependency Graph pre-training objective that endows $\phi$ with universal semantics, enabling zero-shot generalization to \emph{both} unseen entities and unseen relation vocabularies.